open main page here with limited thumbnails

 figured red gum veneer

-red gum crotch veneer --- this may well be river red gum, a completely unrelated eucalyptus species.
+red gum crotch veneer --- this is almost certainly river red gum, a completely unrelated eucalyptus species.

 these were listed as figured sweetgum, but they are red gum.
 This is just an example of the name confusion in the "gum" woods.
 The first is a plank and the next two are veneer.